-If you’re looking for an ole-fashioned holiday sweet treat all kids will love, you need to try our peanut butter potato candy.
+Here’s an ole-fashioned holiday sweet treat all kids (and adults) will love, it’s our peanut butter potato candy.
 Instead of tasting like potatoes, it tastes like soft fudgy goodness!

 This recipe for potato candy is an ole-fashioned candy recipe that I’ve received a lot of requests for.
 A traditional holiday treat, in the past, my grandmother would divide her dough into two batches, tinting one pink with red food coloring and leaving one white.
 She’d then pinch off bits of dough and roll it into balls, storing the balls in the refrigerator until ready to serve.
 Another option is rolling out little balls of potato candy and dipping them into melted chocolate to serve as a sort of poor man’s bonbon.
 However you make your potato candy, they’re guaranteed to be delicious!
 And after you try this recipe you are going to want to try the Irish Potato Candy recipe.